A program to help manage type 2 diabetes

-You’ll learn how to manage your type 2 diabetes through diet and exercise.
+You'll learn strategies to help manage your type 2 diabetes through diet and becoming more physically active.

 Manage weight loss